I do not anticipate taking any further

 taken a position at Visa research.

-- I am an undergraduate advisor (and currently chair of the committee of undergraduate CS advisors).
+- I am an undergraduate advisor

-If you have an advising question,
+If you have need advice,

 feel free to drop by my office hours to talk.
-I'd like to encourage undergraduates (most definitely including

 “advising hold” lifted.